OSVTAC/project-recommendations/pages/recommendations.md

 digital ballot pictures, namely by generating a cast vote record (CVR) given a digital picture of a ballot.
 The component must support ballots from “third-parties” (e.g. the interim voting system) to support incremental roll-outs like pilot and hybrid rollouts.
-The open-source software OpenCount developed at UC Berkeley could be a foundation for this.
+The open source software OpenCount developed at UC Berkeley could be a foundation for this.

 **Applicability.** This component can possibly be used in the following